AntelopeLCA/xdb/api/antelope_api.md

     APIv2_ROOT/[origin]/synonyms/[term]       - list synonyms for the specified term APIv2_ROOT/[origin]/synonyms?term=term    -  ""  ""
-    APIv2_ROOT/[origin]/get_context/[term]    - return canonical context name for term APIv2_ROOT/[origin]/get_context?term=term -  ""  ""
+    APIv2_ROOT/[origin]/get_context/[term]    - return canonical full context for term, as a list APIv2_ROOT/[origin]/get_context?term=term -  ""  ""

 Entity-specific queries:

-    APIv2_ROOT/[origin]/[entity id]/reference   - return a unitary reference*
-    APIv2_ROOT/[origin]/[process id]/references - return list of reference exchanges
+    APIv2_ROOT/[origin]/[entity id]             - return a thorough description of the entity APIv2_ROOT/[origin]/[entity id]/reference   - return a unitary reference* APIv2_ROOT/[origin]/[process id]/references - return list of reference exchanges
-    APIv2_ROOT/[origin]/[flow id]/targets       - return reference exchanges containing the flow
+    APIv2_ROOT/[origin]/[flow id]/unit          - unit string of the flow's reference quantity APIv2_ROOT/[origin]/[flow id]/context       - the flow's full context as a list (or empty list) APIv2_ROOT/[origin]/[flow id]/targets       - return reference exchanges containing the flow APIv2_ROOT/[origin]/[context]/parent        - context's parent or none
+    APIv2_ROOT/[origin]/[context]/sense	        - context's parent or none
+    APIv2_ROOT/[origin]/[context]/subcontexts   - list of subcontexts

-* Processes are constituted to have zero or more reference exchanges, though most have only one.
-If a process has a single reference exchange (or if a unitary reference is somehow designated), it will be returned; otherwise a 404 is returned with the message "Multiple References".
+* A quantity's reference is a unit (string); a flow's reference is a quantity record.
+Processes are constituted to have zero or more reference exchanges, though most have only one.
+If a process has a single reference exchange (or if a unitary reference is somehow designated), it will be returned; otherwise a 404 is returned with the message "No Reference" or "Multiple References".

 On the other hand, non-processes with unitary references can always be returned as single-entry lists, so the `references` query will never return an error for a valid entity.